Taiwan loses two fighter jets in apparent collision, third such crash in six months

 While Taiwan's air force is well trained and well equipped, mostly with U.S.-made equipment, it is dwarfed by China's.
 Beijing views the democratic island as its own territory and has never renounced the use of force to bring it under Chinese control.

-Taiwan's National Rescue Command Centre said two air force F-5E fighters, each with one pilot aboard, crashed into the sea off the island's southeastern coast after they apparently collided in mid-air during a training mission.
+Taiwan's air force said two air force F-5E fighters, each with one pilot aboard, crashed into the sea off the island's southeastern coast after they apparently collided in mid-air during a training mission.

-An air force helicopter, coast guard and other rescue ships have been scrambled to look for the pilots, it added.
+One pilot was found and air-lifted to hospital by helicopter but later died, while the other is missing, air force Chief of Staff Huang Chih-wei told reporters, adding the aircraft were in good working order.

-Taiwan's Defence Ministry said it was working on a statement, and provided no other immediate comment.
-The official Central News Agency said the air force had now grounded the F-5 fleet that operates from the Chihhang air base, where the aircraft are based.
+The air force has now grounded the F-5 fleet and suspended all training missions, he said.

 Another F-5 crashed in October, killing the pilot.
-The following month a much more modern F-16 crashed off Taiwan's east coast, whose pilot also died.
+The following month a much more modern F-16 crashed off Taiwan's east coast, and the pilot of that aircraft also died.

 In January of last year, Taiwan's top military official was among eight people killed after a helicopter carrying them to visit soldiers crashed in a mountainous area near the capital Taipei.